b-basyildiz/QuOpt/README.md

  <img src="Images/QT_16.png" alt="Optimization for qubit CNOT gate" width="400" height="300">

 ### CTL Example
+Here we will do an optimization for a iSWAP gate in 16 segments with our parametric coupling for a qutrit system with cross-talk, leakage, and continuous pulses.
+To run this example, see the bash script in the `Optimal_Control/Examples/CTL_EX.bash`.

 ## Credits
 The codebase was written and developed by Bora Basyildiz.